sodaliAyran/churn-prediction-mulakat/README.md

-# data-science-mulakat
+# churn-prediction-mulakat

-## Data Science Project for Data Science Interview
+## Churn Prediction Project for Data Science Interview

+# WARNING!
+THIS PROJECT FAILED ME IN MY INTERVIEW USE WITH CAUTION!

 I finished this project in *one day*.